Uninett/nav-container/README.md

 ## How to build and run

-These commands should be sufficient to get things up and running using Docker
+This command should be sufficient to get things up and running using Docker
 Compose:

 ```
-make
 docker-compose up
 ```